futomi/node-enocean-utils/README.md

 ]
 ```

 If you run this script, this script listens to incoming telegrams.
+Whenever an telegram comes, this script shows the result.
+This script takes two arguments.
+The 1st argument is the path of the serial port.
+The 1st argument is required.
+The 2nd argument is the baud rate of the serial port.
+The 2nd argument is optional.
+If you don't specify the 2nd argument, the baud rate is 56700.

-Whenever an telegram comes, this script shows the result of analyzing the telegram as follows:
+This script shows the result as follows:

 ```
-D:\GitHub\node-enocean-utils\tools>node analyzer.js
+D:\GitHub\node-enocean-utils\tools>node analyzer.js COM7
 ===============================================================================
 [Summary]
 - HEX                          |55 00 0A 02 0A 9B 22 04 01 31 95 00 00 48 08..